 Fractional CTOs: Unlocking Value in UK Midmarket PE.

 As The Economist recently noted, PE funds are returning just 3.3% of investment value quarterly, well below the long-term average of 5.6%².
-This challenge is particularly acute in the UK midmarket, where approximately 400 private equity firms compete for deals, with transaction volumes falling 23% in 2024 compared to the previous year³.
-In this environment of extended hold periods and constrained exit opportunities, operational value creation has shifted from nice-to-have to essential.
+This is especially sharp in the UK midmarket, where approximately 400 private equity firms compete for deals, with transaction volumes falling 23% in 2024 compared to the previous year³.
+Hold periods are longer.
+Exits are harder.
+The funds that generate returns now are the ones that can actually improve the businesses they own.

 The pressure is particularly acute for PE-owned software companies, which have faced a perfect storm of challenges.
 SaaS valuations have contracted sharply, with public market revenue multiples falling from peaks of 20x+ in 2021 to below 5x for many companies by late 2024⁴.
 Leadership teams across PE portfolios are grappling with existential questions about AI integration while defending against encroachment from major technology platforms that release competing features with each product cycle⁶.